 Free Materials For Teachers

-Notice that down at the bottom of each resource page there’s a space for comments.
+©2008 ABS-Ann and a passing horse discuss the way home Notice that down at the bottom of each resource page there’s a space for comments.
 On most blogs I’ve seen, the comments are popularity ratings or opinions, but here in the Attic, I’d like to use them for something else.
-Let’s put our heads together, pool our ideas, and make Annie’s Resource Attic a group effort.

 If you adapt or modify an activity to better fit the needs of specific students, share that idea by posting a comment on the page where you downloaded the activity.
 It might be simply changing the text color or background.
 It might be a whole new twist on the activity.
 Either way, your contribution will make that resource page more valuable for others.